 If the broker is indiscreet about your finances, it could compromise your buying position.

 In-house mortgage brokers: sellers beware

-From the seller’s perspective, some estate agents may suggest that going with a buyer who is using an independent mortgage broker is less reliable, more of an ‘unknown’.
+From the seller’s perspective, some estate agents may suggest that going with a buyer who is using an independent mortgage broker is less reliable and more of an unknown quantity.

-An agent may try to persuade the seller to take a lower offer than they might have received from another buyer.Back to top
+This conflict can create a situation where an agent may try to persuade a seller to take a lower offer than they might have received from a buyer who used an independent broker.